sarveshms/vagrant/website/source/docs/why-vagrant/index.html.md

 design.
 Once a developer configures Vagrant, you do not need to worry about how to get that app running ever again.
 No more bothering other developers to help you fix your environment so you can test designs.
-Just check out the code, `vagrant up`, and start designing.
+Just check out the code, `vagrant up`, and start designing.12